 DOM and MDHS jointly launched the HHSTP in July 2017 which is dedicated to accomplishing the goals of House Bill 1090 and the APD.
 DOM and MDHS moved quickly and decisively to implement the provisions of House Bill 1090 and allow for as much time as possible to leverage the A-87 Exception and meet the deadlines.
-As of this report, DOM and MDHS have launched the Common Web Portal (CWP) that has processed 30,000+ applications for enrollment while strengthening program integrity through meeting 74% of the provisions of HB1090.
-HB1090's remaining elements will be satisfied through the Fraud and Abuse Module (FAM) that is currently posted as a Request for Proposal (RFP).
-The resulting contract will provide the enhanced eligibility verification service required under the act.
-In the next report, DOM and MDHS will report on the selection of the vendor and any initial cost benefit analyses required.
+As of this report, DOM and MDHS have launched the Common Web Portal (CWP) that has processed 100,000+ applications for enrollment while strengthening program integrity through meeting 76% of the provisions of House Bill 1090.
+House Bill 1090's remaining elements will be satisfied through the Fraud and Abuse Module (FAM).
+The status of that module is detailed in this document in Section 4.3.